My Concerns about "Holistic"

 Huggins's Web site states that, "Cavitations are hard to find.
 They require lots of skill, years of experience, and most of all, a vivid imagination to spot them on an X-ray film."
 Vivid imagination may well be the basic requirement of holistic and biological dentistry.

 The scope and dangers of biological dentistry at its worst can be seen by reading the complaints against Alireza Panahpour, D.D.S., a California dentist.
-At least nine suits were filed against him by patients who charged that he had subjected them to inappropriate treatment that left them with severe discomfort and a need for expensive corrective procedures [21-29].
+He has been sued for fraud and/or malpractice at least eleven times by patients who charged that he had subjected them to inappropriate treatment that left them with severe discomfort and a need for expensive corrective procedures [21-29].
+At least six of the patients alleged that he had removed amalgam fillings unnecessarily.
+At least nine said that he had used autonomic response testing.
+At least seven said that he had used neural therapy, including three women who said he administered injections into their breasts.
+Quackwatch has a comprehensive summary of his activities .

 The Bottom Line